-Anesthetic Treatment of Nerves
+Anaesthetic Treatment for Nerves

-Anesthetic Treatment for Muscle Knots
+Anaesthetic Treatment for Muscle Knots

-These muscles are continually contracting as the result of pain.
+Trigger points are knots of a muscle that are formed as a result of poor posture, stress, repetitive motion, accident, etc. These muscles are continually contracting as the result of pain.
 The pain caused by a trigger point is sent to a different part of the body from where the trigger is located.
-Therefore, the trigger point must be identified and the problem, at the source, found and treated.
-Injecting the trigger point with an anesthetic greatly decreases the associated pain.
-This treatment is effective in relieving all kinds of muscle pain including fibromyalgia.
+Therefore, the trigger point must be identified and the problem found and treated at the source.
+Trigger point therapy involves injecting an anaesthetic agent at the trigger point to block pain.
+Its purpose is to minimize the pain signals to your brain and provide relief.
+This treatment is covered by OHIP and requires a referral from a family doctor.
+Trigger point therapy can be used to treat many kinds of muscle pain including fibromyalgia.